SettRaziel/wrf_archlinux/wrf_deploy/README.md

 	* configure .msmtp file for correct mail settings
 * adjust tslist for further locations (optional)

+## Migration
+When changing WRF versions or other software components it is useful to migrate your model setup rather than redeploying it on the same machine.
+Since this project already handles installing, running and deploying the model it should not be the repository for additional migration script.
+Starting with the change from ncl to the python based wrf_visualization the repository [wrf_utils](https://github.com/SettRaziel/wrf_utils) will add some migration scripts for migrating to other WRF versions or software components.
+These scripts need to be created and test in a given enviroment, so apply them with care, while there are still in testing.
+If you apply them an run into trouble, please create an issue in the wrf_utils repository.
+You have access to the following migration scripts:
+* Migration from ncl to wrf_visualization: [ncl_migration](https://github.com/SettRaziel/wrf_utils/blob/development/migration/visualization_migration.sh)

 ## Troubleshooting
 * check if the copied namelist.wps works for your geo data, the WRFV4 lowres data needs the lowres data instead of default
 * check the correct build path